Phil Mickelson not giving up on playing PGA Tour - WHIZ News

 The six-time major champion is competing on American soil for the first time in more than four months, now the face of a Saudi-funded league that aims to disrupt the PGA Tour.

-At risk is his popularity build up over 30 years for his wins and losses, equally memorable.
+At risk is his popularity built up over 30 years for his wins and losses, equally memorable.

 “In regards to if fans would leave or whatnot, I respect and I understand their opinions, and I understand that they have strong feelings and strong emotions regarding this choice,” Mickelson said.
 “And I respect that.”